top of page

 Finding the dose that works best for your dog can take time.
 There's no one-size-fits-all with Cushing's disease.
 Anytime a dose adjustment is made, the testing cycle should be started over.
 This means that cortisol levels should be checked at 10-14 days after the new dose is started and then rechecked at 30 days.
 If no dose adjustment is needed after 30 days, subsequent tests are recommended every three months thereafter and should include a re-check of cortisol levels, electrolytes, and kidney and liver function.

-NOTE: For insight about interpreting results of ACTH stim tests, see this Vetoryl ACTH monitoring flowchart.
+NOTE: For insight into interpreting results of ACTH stim tests, see this Vetoryl ACTH monitoring flowchart.

 How long does it take to see an improvement in symptoms after starting Vetoryl?